U2 bassist's aide found guilty of stealing from him

-DUBLIN A former personal assistant to U2 bassist Adam Clayton was found guilty on F riday of stealing 2.8 million euros from the musician to fund a lavish lifestyle.
+DUBLIN A former personal assistant to U2 bassist Adam Clayton was found guilty on Friday of stealing 2.8 million euros ($3.5 million) from the musician to fund a lavish lifestyle.

 Carol Hawkins, 48, from Dublin, was convicted in a unanimous jury verdict after an 18-day trial at Circuit Criminal Court in the Irish capital.
 Prosecutors said she stole from two of Clayton's bank accounts between 2004 and 2008.